corcorana/WIM_HB/README.md

 # WIM_HB

 Welcome to the GitHub repository for
-**When your heart isn't in it anymore: Cardiac correlates of task disengagement**, a combined EEG--ECG--pupillometry study of brain-body interaction during spontaneous cognition.
+**When your heart isn't in it anymore: Cardiac correlates of task disengagement**, a combined EEG-ECG-pupillometry study of brain-body interaction during spontaneous cognition.

-This repository contains the scripts and functions required to reproduce the analyses reported in the associated [preprint](https://www.biorxiv.org/content/10.1101/2024.06.21.599851v1.abstract).
+This repository contains the scripts and functions required to reproduce the analyses reported in the associated [preprint](https://www.biorxiv.org/content/10.1101/2024.06.21.599851v2).
 You can access the data files on which these scripts operate from the accompanying OSF repositories: [Melbourne data](https://osf.io/ey3ca/); [Paris data](https://osf.io/v9xsw/).

 ## Directions